last updated: August 30, 2025

 Part 2: Creating sources with headless nvim scripts

-The function we have works great for simple sources like fd
+The function we have works great for simple sources like fd, but how can we populate fzf with

 something Neovim-specific?
 Personally, I like use global marks in my workflow - let's use that as an